j-m-t/conkyscraps/README.md

 # conkyscraps
 A collection of Python scripts for Conky configurations

-### Weather
-Gathers weather and lunar forecasts, with thanks to TeoBigusGeekus for inspiration.

 ### History
 Presents historical events for this day in history.